jss2a98aj/Starbound-Patch-Project/README.md

-# Starbound-Patch-Project
+# Starbound Patch Project
-A collection of patches and bug-fixes for Starbound
+The Starbound Patch Project is a collection of patches and bug-fixes for Starbound.

 The type of things this aims to fix: